 While optimising your Google Ads campaigns to maximise clicks will bring in more traffic to your website, you have to ensure your landing pages and website are optimised to turn those visits into conversions.
 You’re paying for each click but you’re not getting any ROI until users hit the pay button.

-If you’re not getting the results you expect from your Google Ads strategy or can’t achieve profitable conversion rates, speak to our PPC team by calling 023 9298 2659 or send us your details and we’ll call you.
+If you’re not getting the results you expect from your Google Ads strategy or can’t achieve profitable conversion rates, speak to our Google Ads team by calling 023 9298 2659 or send us your details and we’ll call you.